 Energy Dispersive X-ray Spectrographic Detector

-Also attached to the Evo 60 is a Bruker AXS Quantax 4010 energy dispersive X-ray spectrometer (EDS).
+Attached to the EVO60 is an EDAX TEAM™ EDS Analysis System.
 The EDS detector measures X-rays generated from the sample due to its bombardment from the electron beam.
-Utilizing this data, the Bruker software is capable of graphing the elemental make up of the sample, as well as creating a color coded map of the sample where different colors pertain to different elements.
-The Quantax 4010 is equipped with a silicon drift detector (SDD) which can provide a high resolution and accurate map and/or graph of the sample in approximately an hour.
+Utilizing this data, the EDAX software is capable of graphing the elemental make up of the sample, as well as creating a color coded map of the sample where different colors pertain to different elements.
+The Octane Silicon Drift Detector (SDD) can provide a high resolution and accurate map and/or graph of the sample in approximately an hour.
 Position tagged spectrometry allows for point-specific analysis of all elements from atomic number 4 (beryllium) up to 95 (americium) contained in the sample to be detected and analyzed simultaneously.